pg-support/supt-km/docs/2. Troubleshooting/Product/Hardware/Spark Control X/I can't save my customized scenario to Spark Control X.md

 # I can't save my customized scenario to Spark Control X

-Currently the customer can't save the customized scenario to the Spark LIVE.
+Currently customers are unable to save the customized scenarios to the Spark Control X when it's connected to the Spark LIVE.

+However, when the Spark Control X is connected to the Spark 40/MINI/GO via the Spark app, the customized scenarios can be saved to the Spark Control X.

 ---
 ### Internal Information